LesterYHZ/ME597-Fall2025/5-Final_Project/1-Turtlebot_Instructions.md

         * Extra credit is available; your `task1.py` file will be run on a second, unknown world.
         * You will have a maximum of 10 minutes to complete both worlds.
         * The code required for this task needs to go inside the `task1.py` file.
         * The given world can be spawned by running the `turtlebot3_house.launch.py` file.
 The `mapper.launch.py`is the main launch file for this task, which already includes a SLAM node and the `task1.py` node.
+You may use the following command to test your codes: `ros2 launch turtlebot3_gazebo mapper.launch.py`.

 * **Task 2 - Navigation with Static Obstacles:** In this task, you will use an A∗ path planner in the same way that you did for Lab 3.
 You will be able to use the AMCL node for localization, and path planning and path following algorithms must be part of your solution.
 This task is almost identical to Lab 3, however we will spawn in static obstacles that you must also avoid.
     * Notes: